Illuminate your digital realm with

 – Marshall McLuhan

-Ordinary luminescent display vs an incandescent display.
+Ordinary luminescent monitor vs an incandescent bulb monitor.

 3000:1 contrast ratio and 75 fps at 100 CRI.

-Also for Mandelbrot set exploration.
+And offline Mandelbrot set exploration.
 (15″)

 Genuinely golden backlight.